Tennessee Labor Laws Guide

 $10 x 8 overtime hours = $80

-Tennessee employees are granted a 30-minute meal or rest break without pay after every 6 consecutive hours of work.
+Employees in Tennessee are entitled to a 30-minute meal or rest break without pay after every 6 consecutive work hours.

-Still, Tennessee law makes a distinction between employees in terms of granting breaks.
+Still, Tennessee law distinguishes between employees in terms of granting breaks.

-That being said, businesses that by nature allow employees to take more breaks than usual (i.e., provide “ample opportunity to rest”) are not obliged to offer meal or rest breaks to their employees.
+That being said, businesses that naturally allow employees to take more breaks than usual and provide “ample opportunity to rest” aren’t obliged to offer meal or rest breaks to employees.
 Such businesses include food or beverage businesses, security guards, etc.

 Tennessee breastfeeding laws in the workplace